A governed read · illustrative field-verified sample

 The decision on the table

-Sabine Ridge Energy Center, a power generation plant in Beaumont, TX, read here as an operational decision rather than a benchmark.
+Talon Bend Power Station is a roughly 600 MW combined-cycle gas plant in Beaumont, TX, weighed here as an operating-capital decision rather than a heat-rate ranking.

 Why the obvious read can be wrong